N1msi/uBlockOrigin-BraveSearch-AI-Blocklist-/README.md

-### My attempt at a fork for [laylavish's "uBlockOrigin-HUGE-AI-Blocklist"](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist) but solely for Brave Search
+### My attempt at a fork for [laylavish's "uBlockOrigin-HUGE-AI-Blocklist"](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist)
-###
+### This version is solely for Brave Search

 # uBlockOrigin & uBlacklist Huge AI Blocklist